RysteQ/Sort-and-search-algorithms/ReadMe.md

 ---

-This repository has some common search / sort algorithms.
+This repository has some common search / sort algorithms written in python, I also included the pseudocode of each algorithm alongside the actual code.

 **Algorithms**: